stevenhorkey/grayscale-theme/README.md

 # Meme and Meaning Website & Blog

-A project investigating life and what it takes to live it well in the midst of all its ups and downs.
+A project investigating life and what it takes to live it well.

 ## Getting Started